joematthews/extreme-angular/README.md

 ### Custom Formatting

-This project uses Angular 21's formatting defaults: 2 space indentation, 100 character line width, and single quotes.
+This project uses Angular's formatting defaults: 2 space indentation, 100 character line width, and single quotes.
 Here's how to customize if needed:

 **Indentation** — set indent_size in [.editorconfig](.editorconfig):